lchski/pcis-analysis/README.md

   - Which group / levels are more or less likely to have supervisory responsibilities?
 How many people supervised (direct and indirect)?
   - How many multidisciplinary reporting relationships exist?
 Does like group tend to report to like group?
 - Org chart?
 How flat (or not) are different organizations?
 - How do some of these questions break down geographically?
 How much potential for advancement (higher salaries) exist in the regions, versus the NCR?
+As individual contributors vs as a supervisor?
 - Classification distribution?
 Which classifications are entirely or mostly associated with only some departments?

 - interdisciplinary teams, multidisciplinary teams: are most teams by classification, or are they mixed? which classifications are more often mixed than not?